PaulioRandall/auto-import-svelte/README.md

 	// Not allowed absolute path.
 	$autoImportDir('/absolute/path/to/dir')

 	// Multiline auto imports not allowed.
-Sorry, just CBA
-	// to do proper parsing.
 	$autoImportDir(
 		'.',
 	)
 </script>
 ```

+> Sorry, just CBA to do proper parsing for this project.
+However, the limitations haven't been an issue given my development style.